jdbermeol/CarND-Vehicle-Detection/writeup.md

 ### Sliding Window Search

-####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
+#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 Code is in Detect vehicles.ipynb.
 I decided to search random window positions at random scales all over the image.

-TODO

-![alt text][image3]
+![alt text][image7]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on four scales (1, 1.5, 2, 3.5) on different windows using HLS 3-channel HOG features plus HSV histograms of color in the feature vector, which provided a nice result.
-Here are some example images:

-TODO

-![alt text][image4]
+![alt text][image8]
 ---

 ### Video Implementation